jj1bdx/hamsci-202012-freqdata/README.md

 * Estimated frequency of received AM carrier for the standard frequency stations (BPM, WWVH, WWV were observable)
 * Estimated signal strength (by airspy-fmradion dBFS IF strength reading)
 * GPSDO offset measured after the frequency measurement on 17-DEC-2020
-* Raw data set is available at [the designated DropBox folder](https://www.dropbox.com/sh/n7auhzxflu0cz3j/AADRhs8OS2dq1BkGtcF3u1sqa?dl=0)
+* Raw data set is available at [the designated Dropbox folder](https://www.dropbox.com/sh/n7auhzxflu0cz3j/AADRhs8OS2dq1BkGtcF3u1sqa?dl=0)

 ## Files in this repository